Lantana Spraying with Drones in the Wide Bay & Burnett

 Ensure the bush is completely covered.
 When spraying by hand, make sure the coverage is thorough enough to cause runoff.
 If using a drone, pay attention to the application height, speed, and distribution rate.
 It is crucial to apply the chemical effectively on the bush with a good droplet spectrum.
 Going too fast or too high could affect your penetration levels.

 Lantana is known for its resilience, as it can regrow from even the smallest surviving root.
 It is well understood that the smaller the bush, the easier it is to achieve an effective kill.
 Therefore, early intervention is best when dealing with lantana.
-If the bushes are larger than 5 feet, it is possible to require follow up treatment for those hard to kill bushes.
+If the bushes are larger than 5 feet, follow-up treatment may be required for those hard-to-kill bushes.

 Maintenance